ftlabs/screens-viewer/README.md

-# screens-viewer
+# Screens-Viewer

 Connects to a screens server with websockets and fires events on url change.

 ## Example Usage

 ```
+const Viewer = require('ftlabs-screens-viewer');

 // Create new viewer, give the url of the api which should be connected to.
 const viewer = new Viewer('https://ftlabs-screens.herokuapp.com');

 // The url has changed
 viewer.on('change', updateFrameURL);

 // A reload has been forced
 viewer.on('reload', reloadFrame);

 // E.g. The viewer has started but cannot connected to the server.
 viewer.on('not-connected', showOfflineMessage);

 ```